Tami Mauriello: Career decline

-Mauriello then fought Jimmy O'Brien January 8, 1947 in Chicago, scoring a first round knockout.
+Mauriello then fought Jimmy O'Brien January 8, 1947 in Chicago, scoring a first-round knockout.
 After two more wins, one over up and coming prospect Freddie Schott (41-4-1 coming in), he faced 25-10-1 Johnny Shkor at the Arena in Boston, Massachusetts, and suffered an upset defeat, beaten by a technical knockout in round seven.
 Angry at the bout's stoppage, Mauriello hit one of the ringside officials and was suspended for his actions.
 Furthermore, he suffered a cut that required hospitalization and 20 stitches.

 Mauriello, despite the suspension, kept active and had a winning effort two months later in Brooklyn, New York against 30-10-2 Jimmy Carrollo, leading to a rematch with old foe, Gus Lesnevich.
 On July 30, 1947, the pair boxed again at the Madison Square Garden.
-Following a very close fight, Lesnevich was rewarded with a ten round unanimous decision win, both the referee and one judge scoring the fight in his favor by one point, and the other judge favoring him by 2 points, thus making Mauriello 0-3 versus Lesnevich.
+Following a very close fight, Lesnevich was rewarded with a ten-round unanimous decision win, both the referee and one judge scoring the fight in his favor by one point, and the other judge favoring him by 2 points, thus making Mauriello 0-3 versus Lesnevich.

 Two more wins followed, then a fourth face-off with Lesnevich came, this time on Halloween night, 1947.
 With referee Ruby Goldstein watching over, Lesnevich knocked Mauriello out in seven rounds.
-Mauriello recovered slightly and built a seven fight winning streak, including one over 26-7 Roy Taylor, and another one, his first fight abroad, against Joe Dominic, 16-7, on July 1, 1949, at the Nova Scotia Sports Centre, Sydney, Nova Scotia, Canada.
-He defeated Dominic by a sixth round knockout after downing him four times during the course of this fight.
+Mauriello recovered slightly and built a seven fight winning streak, including one over 26-7 Roy Taylor, and another one, his first fight abroad, against Joe Dominic, 16–7, on July 1, 1949, at the Nova Scotia Sports Centre, Sydney, Nova Scotia, Canada.
+He defeated Dominic by a sixth-round knockout after downing him four times during the course of this fight.

 Back in the United States, Mauriello took on Mike Jacobs, a 13-11 trial horse boxer, on August 9, 1949, at New Bedford, Massachusetts.
 In what would turn out to be his final victory as a professional boxer, Mauriello took Jacobs out in round eight.
 A rematch with Dominic followed, in which Mauriello was beaten by unanimous decision in ten rounds, and then, on October 5, 1949, Mauriello had his last fight, at St. Nicholas Arena in New York, when he got knocked out in two rounds by the talented Argentine Cesar Silverio Brion.

 Mauriello finished his career with 82 wins, 13 losses and 1 draw in 96 professional boxing matches, with 60 wins coming by knockout and 4 losses also by knockout.

+He later went into wrestling, working in New York and New Jersey.